Creatine Kinase (Blood)

-Your healthcare provider may also order this test if you have had a stroke or sports injuries, you may need this test several times to see if your heart or other muscles If you are taking statin medicines and have unusual muscle cramping and pain or muscle weakness, your healthcare provider may also order a CK test.
+Your healthcare provider may order this test if you may have muscle damage or injury. you may need to have this test several times to see if your heart or other muscles If you are taking statin medicines and have unusual muscle cramping and pain or muscle weakness, your healthcare provider may also order a CK test.
 Statin medicines are used to treat high cholesterol.
 They sometimes cause serious muscle injury.
 In very rare cases, they can even lead to a rapid, life-threatening muscle breakdown.
 What other tests might I have along with this test?

-attack or muscle injury.
+injury or a heart attack.
 If you have had a heart attack, your healthcare provider may order a blood test to look for high levels of cardiac troponin.
 This is another sensitive and more specific.

 Or the healthcare provider may order tests to see how you are recovering.
 These tests Because levels of CK may rise if you have a thyroid problem, alcohol abuse, or kidney failure, your healthcare provider may also order tests to look for these diseases.
 What do my test results mean?